Juliolloret/MACS/README.md

 ---

 ## Security
-If you find a security issue, please report it privately by email to juliolloret@example.com (replace with your contact).
+If you find a security issue, please report it privately by email.
 Do not open public issues for security vulnerabilities.

 ---